 - 3 teaspoons vanilla extract

 - Attach the paddle for mixing.
-Add the butter, shortening, cocoa powder and brown sugar.
-Mix for a minute until incorporated.
-While the mixer is running on low, add the other 1/2 cup of warm water, eggs, one at a time, nescafe and cinnamon.
+Add the butter(or shortening), cocoa powder and brown sugar.
+Mix on low for two minutes or until incorporated.
+While the mixer is running on low, add the eggs, instant coffee and cinnamon.
 Mix well on medium speed for 2 minutes.

 - Switch to dough hook attachment and at speed number 3, gradually add in the 3 1/3 cups of flour.
 As it gets thicker, reduce speed to number 2 and let the mixer knead the dough for 7-10 minutes before adding anymore flour.
 This will take a little while.
 Stop to scrape down the sides as often as you need.
 If needed, add in more of the remaining flour.
 When the dough begins to pull away from the bottom and sides of the bowl, it is ready.

 - Transfer dough to a flat surface that is lightly dusted with flour.
 Knead as little flour as possible into the dough for just a few minutes.
 Place dough into greased bowl and cover with kitchen towel.
 Place in a warm spot and let rise for 90 minutes.

 - When ready, transfer dough to a flat surface and divide into 12 equal parts.
 Keep dough lightly covered as you work.
 Take one piece of dough at a time and shape and flatten it into a round disc, about 3 inches across.
 Use you thumb to gently make a well in the center.
-To the center add a spoonfull of the crushed Mexican chocolate along with some of the dark chocolate chips.
+To the center add a spoonful of the crushed Mexican chocolate along with some of the dark chocolate chips.
 Carefully bring up the sides and gently twist to secure the chocolate in the center.
 Gently form into a ball and place on parchment lined baking sheet.
 Pat down slightly and rub a light coat of soft shortening onto the surface of concha dough balls.